 Numba aims to support CUDA Toolkit versions released within the last 3 years.
-An NVIDIA driver sufficient for the toolkit version is also required.
+An NVIDIA driver sufficient for the toolkit version is also required (see also CUDA Minor Version Compatibility).
 Presently:

-- 10.2 is the minimum required toolkit version. - 11.2 or later is recommended, as it uses an NVVM version based on LLVM 7 (as opposed to 3.4 in earlier releases).
+- 11.0 is the minimum required toolkit version. - 11.2 or later is recommended, as it uses an NVVM version based on LLVM 7 (as opposed to 3.4 in earlier releases).